-The Group's policies and statements are available on the company intranet.
-The Group will continue to focus on activities that build on its current policies and procedures to determine whether the Group is appropriately identifying and evaluating its modern slavery risks.
-This will ensure the Group is always best placed to address any modern slavery risks that may arise and if required, will adapt and strengthen these policies and procedures.
+The Group's policies and statements are accessible on the company intranet.
+The Group will continue to focus on activities that enhance our existing policies and procedures to ensure that the Group is effectively identifying and evaluating its modern slavery risks.
+This approach will ensure that the Group is always well prepared to address any emerging modern slavery risks and will adapt and strengthen these policies and procedures as needed.

 The Group's practices, policies and procedures appear to have been effective in addressing any potential modern slavery within our supply chains.
-During FY23, there were no reports of modern slavery within the Group's operations or supply chain, nor did the Group receive any modern slavery reports through our grievance mechanisms.
+During FY24, the Group did not identify any instances of direct involvement in modern slavery practices, nor were there any reports of modern slavery within the Group's operations or supply chain.
+Additionally, the Group did not receive any modern slavery reports through our grievance mechanisms.